This post may contain affiliate links, please read my full disclosure policy.

 Instructions

-- In a large mixing bowl, mix together the flour, sugar and salt.
+- In a large mixing bowl, whisk the flour, sugar and salt.

 - Cut the cold cubed butter into the dry ingredients using a pastry cutter or by hand, rubbing the pieces of butter between your thumb, index, and middle fingers.
 Work the dough until your butter is pea-sized.
 Do not overwork the butter or allow it to get too warm.

-- Slowly add the ice water to the dough, a couple tablespoons at a time, and stir using your hand after each addition.
-Stop adding ice water once the dough begins to come together.
-You should be able to squeeze some pieces together and they should hold their shape.
-The dough should not feel sticky.
-Careful not to over-mix the dough.
+- Slowly add the ice water to the dough, a couple of tablespoons at a time, and stir using a wooden spoon.
+Add enough water until the dough comes together.
+Gently squeeze together some of the dough.
+It should hold its shape and not feel sticky.
+Do not over-mix the dough.

 - Divide the dough in half.
 Flatten each piece into a 1-inch round disc.
 Wrap each half in plastic wrap and refrigerate for at least 2 hours, or overnight.

-- To roll out dough, bring out one disc from the refrigerator and allow to sit for 10 minutes.
-Lightly flour work surface and begin to roll the dough out from the center out.
-After each roll rotate the dough 90°.
-Lightly add flour as needed to prevent the dough from sticking.
-Roll the dough until it is 1/4-inch thick.
+- To roll the dough, allow one of the dough discs to sit at room temperature for 10 minutes.
+Lightly flour a work surface and begin to roll the dough from the center out.
+After each roll, rotate the dough 90°.
+Lightly sprinkle with flour as needed to prevent the dough from sticking.
+Roll the dough until it's 1/4-inch thick.

 - Continue with the pie according to your recipe's directions.